 All About Acne Co-Chair

 Dr Tam works as a consultant dermatologist at St. Vincent’s Hospital and the Skin Health Institute (previously known as the Skin and Cancer Foundation Inc).
 She also runs a private general dermatology practice in Melbourne.
 Dr Tam has collaborated in a prospective clinical trial looking at acne, isotretinoin with quality of life and depression, which was published in the Australasian Journal of Dermatology (Nov 2002).
 She runs a patch test contact dermatitis clinic at Skin Health Institute and has a keen interest in this field and clinical dermatology.
 Dr Tam has been a Fellow of the Australasian College of Dermatologists since 1998.

 Dr De’Ambrosis is in private practice at South-East Dermatology in Brisbane.
 He is a senior visiting medical officer in procedural dermatology at Princess Alexandra Hospital and is also a visiting dermatologist at the Queensland Institute of Dermatology.
 Dr De’Ambrosis has several publications related to skin cancer and general dermatological disorders.
-His special interests include melanoma and non-melanoma skin cancers, Mohs surgery (a highly specialised form of skin cancer surgery) and laser surgery.
+His special interests include melanoma and non-melanoma skin cancers, Mohs surgery (a highly specialised form of skin cancer surgery), acne and laser surgery.